-Your journey will then take you through the little town of Lorne, where we can stop to have a look from the Teddy Lookout observation platform.
+Your journey will then take you through the little town of Lorne, where we can stop to have a look from the Teddy’s Lookout observation platform.
 The view of the Great Ocean Road, winding along the coastline at the foot of the hills, cloaked in thick eucalyptus forest will leave you speechless.

 Apart from the scenic views, we here at Bilbytravel know the excitement that comes with a hands-on experience.
 Our tours include the chance to see Australia’s favourite animal, the Koala, only this time, in the open wilderness.
-We also have short stop-overs to interact with and hand-feed beautiful Australians birds, including parrots.
+We also have short stop-overs to interact with and hand-feed beautiful Australian birds, including parrots.
 Have these beautiful birds pose on your shoulders while you take some memorable photos.

 Our next stop will be in the quaint and small town of Apollo Bay for lunch.
-In the town, known for its fisheries and vast array of seafood, you will be offered delicious fresh fish meals.
-We also have vegetarian meals for those who aren’t seafood fans.
+In the town, known for its fisheries and vast array of seafood, you will dine on delicious fresh fish meals.
+Vegetarian or gluten-free meals are available for those who aren’t seafood fans.

 After lunch, we will take you through the Otway national park where we can make a short half-an-hour stop for a relaxing walk along the Australian cool climate rainforest.
-On this short stroll, you will witness the striking centuries-old, colossal eucalyptus trees and arborescent ferns, truly worth admiring.
-This part of the private tour to Great Ocean Road will expose you to the exotic beauty that Australian nature has to offer.
+On this short stroll, you will witness the striking centuries-old, colossal eucalyptus and fern trees, truly worth admiring.
+This part of the private tour to the Great Ocean Road will expose you to the exotic beauty that Australian nature has to offer.

-After the walk we will continue to drive through the Otway park where you can continue to traverse the dense Australian forest of the Otway National park, alternating with grassy meadows populated by herds of cows and sheep, or if you wish – you can have a snooze.
+After the walk we will resume our drive through the dense Australian forest of the Otway National park, alternating with grassy meadows populated by herds of cows and sheep, or if you wish – you can have a snooze.